gg8git/quant-inv-alg/documentation.md

 The rest of the models will abide by a fixed volatility, determined by the portfolio volatility equation (square root of portfolio variance), and then use various machine learning models to optimize returns.

 The machine learning models are as follows:
+1. Mean Reversion Trading - changing allocation to sell stock when price is above historical average and buy stock when price is under historical average
 1. Moving Average Trading - changing portfolio allocations based on patterns discovered within short-term changes in average closing price
 2. Cross-Sectional Momentum Trading - changing portfolio allocations by selling negative-trending stocks and buying positive-trending stocks based on their relative performance to other investments
 3. Time-Series Momentum Trading - changing portfolio allocations by selling negative-trending stocks and buying positive-trending stocks based on their absolute performance